BERKELEY SCHOOL OF BUSINESS, ARTS & SCIENCES

 Members

-The Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI) is supported by a number of institutional members, including central banks, regulatory authorities, financial institutions, accounting and auditing firms, and legal firms, from over 45 countries.
+The Accounting and Auditing Organization for Islamic Financial Institutions (AAOIFI) has support from institutional members worldwide.
+These members include central banks, regulatory authorities, financial institutions, accounting firms, auditing firms, and legal firms.
+Additionally, AAOIFI’s network spans over 45 countries and strengthens its global presence in Islamic finance.

 Vision & Mission